Darxo/Hardened/README.md

 	- Contracts pay 1% more Crowns for every 10 Renown, up to a maximum of 1000% more
 	- Every other scaling encounter in the world becomes 1% more difficult for every day that has passed, up to a maximum of 300% at day 300
 - You can view the current contract difficulty when looking at the renown tooltip
+- Arena Contracts/Tournaments are excluded from that scaling rework and still work like they do in Vanilla

 ### Throwing Weapon Rework

 - Throwing Weapons now have a minimum attack range of 1, just like all other ranged attacks
-- Throwing regular **Throwing Weapons** now cost 15 Fatigue (up from 10 for Axes, 14 for Javelins and 12 for Bolas), just like in Vanilla
+- Throwing regular **Throwing Weapons** now costs 15 Fatigue (up from 10 for Axes, 14 for Javelins and 12 for Bolas), just like in Vanilla
 - Throwing **Heavy Throwing Weapons** now costs 5 Action Points (up from 4) and 18 Fatigue (up from 15)
 - Throwing **Crude Javelins** now costs 5 Action Points (up from 4)
 - **Heavy Javelins** now deal 40-50 Damage (up from 35-50), have 85% Armor Damage (up from 80%), have +0% Hitchance (up from -5%), 4 Maximum Ammo (down from 5), 0 Weight (down from 8), 3 Weight per Ammo, 2 Ammo Cost (down from 3) and cost 500 Crowns (up from 300)